Federal stimulus for business: CARES Act, PPP Flexibility Act, and loan forgiveness

 - The cost of certain facilities improvements can be written off immediately rather than spread over decades.

-For businesses that have 15,000 or fewer employees, or 2019 revenues of $5 billion or less, the Main Street Lending Program may be another option:
+For businesses and nonprofits that have 15,000 or fewer employees, or 2019 revenues of $5 billion or less, the Main Street Lending Program may be another option:

 - The business must have been in a strong financial position prior to COVID-19 and must now need the loan to support operations and manage employment to help weather the impact of the pandemic.